 UK Clinical Aptitude Test (UKCAT)

-For further information on the UKCAT please visit their website.
+For further information on the UKCAT please visit our UKCAT page.

 EU applicants are expected to fulfil the same academic and non-academic criteria as home applicants, and you can do so through a wide range of qualifications.

 If you are an EU applicant and English is not your first language, you should offer one of the University of Southampton's recognised tests in English language.